 Courts have allowed "right of publicity" actions for celebrities in cases involving image, name, personal, signature phrase and even a race car driver's automobile.
-They allowed singer and actress Bette Midler's right of publicity action when she claimed Ford Motor Co. appropriated her voice.
-(2012 photo of Bette Midler by Tony Dejak with The Associated Prees, used with permission from The Associated Press.)
+They allowed singer and actress Bette Midler (pictured here in 2012) right of publicity action when she claimed Ford Motor Co. appropriated her voice.
+(AP Photo/Tony Dejak, used with permission from The Associated Press)

 Appropriation, also referred to as misappropriation, is the unauthorized use of a person’s name, photograph, likeness, voice, or endorsement, often for financial gain.
 Although appropriation may involve speech or communication, the First Amendment does not protect its practice.

 Appropriation is related to and is often co-mingled with the “right of publicity.”